Topics

 Topic 4: Geometric GNNs and their application to molecular property prediction

-A natural extension to representing molecules as graphs is to embed them into euclidean space by assigning appropriate3D coordinates to each atom/node.
-Geometric GNNs adapt the conventional message passing framework to this type of geometric graph and can be shown to improve performance on some property prediction tasks.
+A natural extension to representing e.g. molecules as graphs is to embed them into euclidean space by assigning appropriate 3D coordinates to each atom/node.
+Geometric GNNs adapt the conventional message passing framework to this type of geometric graph.
+Empirically, this type of molecular representation and graph neural network can improve performance on many tasks in molecular machine learning such as property prediction significantly.

 Core references: